 Based on your preferences, you will be assigned to one of three discussion groups.
 The list of group topics below is tentative and might be adjusted if there is not sufficient interest in one or more of the groups.
 The group assignments will be announced on the second day of class.
-Each group will meet twice a week during class (Week 1-3: Tuesday and Thursday; Week 4: Monday and Wednesday) to discuss the articles and activity, work on a group project, and plan a presentation to the class.
+Each group will meet at least twice a week during class, but more time to meet may be available after lectures to discuss any of the following: the articles and activity, the group project, and plans for a presentation to the class.
 Your attendance at group meetings and contributions to the discussion of the articles and development of the project and class presentation will be part of your grade for the course.